Assistant Library Director - Grade 20

 2.2.
 Assists in leadership and supervision of all personnel, contractual employees, and volunteers.
 Responsibilities may include coaching and training employees; planning, assigning, and directing work; addressing complaints and resolving problems.

 2.3.
-Assists with collection development, updating the library website, coordinating building maintenance and repairs
+Assists with collection development, updating the library website, and coordinating building maintenance and repairs

 2.4.
 Creates instructional materials for staff and public use